Advanced Encryption Standard: Known attacks

 on August 3, 2009.
 This new attack, by Alex Biryukov, Orr Dunkelman, Nathan Keller, Dmitry Khovratovich, and Adi Shamir, is against AES-256 that uses only two related keys and 2^{39} time to recover the complete 256-bit key of a 9-round version, or 2^{45} time for a 10-round version with a stronger type of related subkey attack, or 2^{70} time for an 11-round version.
 256-bit AES uses 14 rounds, so these attacks are not effective against full AES.

 The practicality of these attacks with stronger related keys has been criticized, for instance, by the paper on chosen-key-relations-in-the-middle attacks on AES-128 authored by Vincent Rijmen in 2010.

 In November 2009, the first known-key distinguishing attack against a reduced 8-round version of AES-128 was released as a preprint.

 This known-key distinguishing attack is an improvement of the rebound, or the start-from-the-middle attack, against AES-like permutations, which view two consecutive rounds of permutation as the application of a so-called Super-S-box.
 It works on the 8-round version of AES-128, with a time complexity of 2^{48}, and a memory complexity of 2^{32}.
 128-bit AES uses 10 rounds, so this attack is not effective against full AES-128.

 The first key-recovery attacks on full AES were by Andrey Bogdanov, Dmitry Khovratovich, and Christian Rechberger, and were published in 2011.
 The attack is a biclique attack and is faster than brute force by a factor of about four.
 It requires 2^{126.2} operations to recover an AES-128 key.
 For AES-192 and AES-256, 2^{190.2} and 2^{254.6} operations are needed, respectively.
 This result has been further improved to 2^{126.0} for AES-128, 2^{189.9} for AES-192, and 2^{254.3} for AES-256 by Biaoshuai Tao and Hongjun Wu in a 2015 paper, which are the current best results in key recovery attack against AES.

 This is a very small gain, as a 126-bit key (instead of 128 bits) would still take billions of years to brute force on current and foreseeable hardware.
 Also, the authors calculate the best attack using their technique on AES with a 128-bit key requires storing 2^{88} bits of data.
 That works out to about 38 trillion terabytes of data, which was more than all the data stored on all the computers on the planet in 2016.
 A paper in 2015 later improved the space complexity to 2^{56} bits, which is 9007 terabytes (while still keeping a time complexity of approximately 2^{126}).

 According to the Snowden documents, the NSA is doing research on whether a cryptographic attack based on tau statistic may help to break AES.

-At present, there is no known practical attack that would allow someone without knowledge of the key to read data encrypted by AES when correctly implemented.
+As of 2026, there is no known practical attack that would allow someone without knowledge of the key to read data encrypted by AES when correctly implemented.